 - Jane’s job is boring.

 - The falling leaves are so colorful!

 Ok, let’s focus on adjectives now.
-Adjectives are words that describe, or modify, nouns.
+Adjectives are words that describe or modify nouns.
 When you use a present or past participle as an adjective, it is called a ‘participial adjective’ (PA).
 We often talk about feelings in three different ways, either by using a verb (e.g. annoy) or by using the –ed or –ing adjective (e.g. annoyed, annoying).
-In general, PA’s can be used the same way as other adjectives of quality.
+In general, PA’s can be used in the same way as other adjectives of quality.
 Adjectives can come before the noun or after linking verbs (stative) like ‘be, seem, appear, become and get.’
 (Of course there are exceptions!)

 We can say ‘the big map,’ ‘the colorful map,’ or ‘the confusing map.’

 Or, ‘the map seems big,’ ‘the map is colorful,’ ‘the map appears confusing.’